sal55/langs/MLang.md/readme.md

 The current stable one is numbered M5, and I've played with M6 and M7 this year.
 But those all used an IL/IR stage, which I decided to eliminate in the latest M8 compiler.

 This last one is about 10% smaller and 10% faster.
-I've just got it to the point where it can build and run all my language projects (Assembler, Interpreter, C compiler, PCL processor (last two maintained as test programs) and the M5-M8 M compilers), but there's lots more to do in:
+I've just got it to the point where it can build and run all my language projects (Assembler, Interpreter, C compiler, PCL \[independent IL project\] processor (last two maintained as test programs) and the M5-M8 M compilers), but there's lots more to do in:

 * Testing and breaking in
 * Improving coverage of combinations of features (but this won't be 100% for a personal language used for a a limited set of applications)